phpearth/docs/misc/ecommerce/shopware/about-shopware.md

 ### Community Edition

-The community edition is an open-source and free to use without any limitation.
+The community edition is open-source and free to use without any limitation.
 It has the same features as the payed versions and can be added upon with free and payed plugins from the community store.
 ShopWare doesn't offer any guarantee or maintainance for the community edition

 ### Professional Edition

 The professional edition offers a guarantee by ShopWare as well as support via the developers.
 It also adds the otherwise payed plugins "Storytelling" and "Digital Publishing" for emotional shopping.
 This version comes with an ERP-System.